kubernetes/enhancements/keps/sig-architecture/5241-beta-featuregate-promotion-requirements/README.md

 ### Goals

-* Features gates must include all functional, security, and testing requirements along with resolving all issues and gaps identified prior to being enabled by default.
+* Features gates must include all functional, security, monitoring, and testing requirements along with resolving all issues and gaps identified prior to being enabled by default.
 * The only valid GA criteria are “all issues and gaps identified as feedback during beta are resolved”.